-Intuitively, \pmidc measures the causal effect\footnote{In the sense that it measures the multiplicative factor by which the probability of $\ell$ increases upon observing $x$.} of the input $x$ on the probability assigned to each label $\ell$, and selects $\hat y$ as the label on which $x$ had the largest effect.
-The method can be seen as computing predictions using an alternative scoring function, without changing the underlying probabilities of the language model, $P_\theta$.
+Intuitively, \pmidc measures the causal effect\footnote{In the sense that it measures the multiplicative factor by which the probability of $\ell$ increases upon observing $x$.} of the input $x$ on the probability assigned to each answer choice $\ell$, and selects $\hat y$ as the answer choice on which $x$ has the largest effect.
+The method is an alternative scoring function; it doesn't change the underlying probabilities of the LM, $P_\theta$.